THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

-The size of Ashkenazi Jewry increased dramatically however in the following
+The Ashkenazi Jewish population increased greatly in the following centuries.

-centuries.
-By 1931, Ashkenazi Jews were accounted as 92% of the total because
+By 1931 Ashkenazi Jews accounted for 92% of total world Jewry due to increased

-of an influx of Jews from Eastern Europe that had gradually assimilated into the
+contact with Jews coming from Eastern Europe that were gradually taking on the

 DNA testing reveals considerable race mix in East European Jewish ancestry,